 Applebloom had heard enough to determine that she was the subject of this conversation.
 She swung one stubby leg over the edge of the tub.

-?"
+"What are you doing?"
 Scootaloo asked incredulously.
 "Twilight told us to stay here!"

 "What do 'ya think Ah'm doing?
 Ah'm gonna hear what they have to say."
 The yellow filly finished her climb out of the tub, ignoring the disbelieving looks of Sweetie and Scoot.
 "Besides, if we're sneaky-like, she won't ever know."